-While debt consolidation can be an effective method to manage high interest debt and simplify your bill payment, consumers should carefully navigate the debt consolidation process.
+While Student debt consolidation programs can be an effective method to manage high interest debt and simplify your bill payment, consumers should carefully navigate the debt consolidation process.
 This requires an understanding of the key variables so that the loan is actually helping you rather than adding to your financial challenges.

-For example, if a debt consoloiation company offers to transfer your debts to a new credit card with an introductory rate of 0% interest, make sure you understand the ramifications of a late payment.
+For example, if a debt consolidation company offers to transfer your debts to a new credit card with an introductory rate of 0% interest, make sure you understand the ramifications of a late payment.
 In many cases, a missed payment could result in a punitive interest rate increase that results in an overall increase in your interest rate rather than a decrease.
 Obviously is pays to read the fine print and make sure you understand the terms of the loan.